 Raden offers their cases in a rainbow of colors and matte or gloss finishes, putting them miles ahead of the competition, and making them the obvious choice for the style conscious.

-The downside is that the colorful finish is scuffed and scraped easily in transit, so you may need a luggage cover to keep your suitcase looking nice.
-I speak from personal experience on this–it’s a little disappointing to have your new luggage scuffed up after just one flight.
+The downside is that the colorful finish is scuffed and scraped easily when it comes in contact with rough baggage handlers, so you may need a luggage cover to keep your suitcase looking nice.
+I speak from personal experience on this, people–it’s a little disappointing to have your new luggage scuffed up after just one flight.
 Ultimately, this isn’t a huge concern for me; I’d always planned to plaster my Raden suitcase with stickers; clearly I just need to do so a little faster.

 Raden’s “Smart” features are pretty standard for smart luggage.
 The battery is straightforward, allowing you to charge your mobile devices via USB cord.
 You’ll need to charge the power bank before (or during your trip) using the included USB cord, or it can be removed completely if you don’t want to take it along.
 Because it’s easily accessible and removable, Raden’s tech will also be easier to potentially upgrade in the future.